AnthonySLWhite/DevEnvironment-Deprecated/README.md

 To run any of these commands write `npm start` followed by:

-- `help` - See all commands available
+- `help` - See all commands available for current project
 - `build` - Build Node or DOM or both projects for production
 - `node` - Development mode for Node.js
 - `node.build` - Build Node.js project